Qiongyi/TRIAGE_R_Package/docs/Case Study.rst

 2. `TRIAGEgene` + `plotJaccard()`
 3. `TRIAGEparser` + `plotGO()`

-1. Run `TRIAGEcluster` for cell clustering, select a suitable bandwidth resolution based on UMAP reviews, and calculate average gene expression by various categories using the `byPeak()` function.
-2. Run `TRIAGEgene` to generate TRIAGE-weighted expression data and generate Jaccard Index Heatmap using the `plotJaccard()` function.
-3. Run `TRIAGEparser` to dissect gene clusters and their associated ontologies and generate GO enrichment heatmaps using the `plotGO()` function.

 .. code-block:: R

     # Load packages and set up the working directory